Dating Photos

 Does it work if I do not actually go out much?

 Yes.
-The variant does not claim anything about your social calendar — it just produces a photo where you look like the version of yourself that goes out occasionally.
+The variant just produces a photo where you look like the version of yourself that goes out occasionally.
 Most people have at least some evening events in a year; the photo simply captures that side cleanly.

 How is this different from a filter that warms the colors?